veeral-patel/how-to-secure-anything/README.md

 - [Computer Security: Art and Science](https://www.amazon.com/Computer-Security-Art-Science-Set/dp/013428951X) covers this topic very well
 - [Flask security architecture](https://www.cs.cmu.edu/~dga/papers/flask-usenixsec99.pdf)

+Luckily, in information security, our policies often revolve around confidentiality, integrity, and availability and so there are popular existing security models for each of these policies.

+For confidentiality, for example, you can choose between:

+- [multilevel security](#multilevel), for which [Bell-Padula](https://en.wikipedia.org/wiki/Bell%E2%80%93LaPadula_model) can be used
+- [multilateral security](#multilateral), for which compartmentation, BMA, [Chinese wall](https://people.csail.mit.edu/alinush/6.858-fall-2014/papers/chinese-wall-sec-pol.pdf) can be used (according to Anderson's book)

 ## Understand your adversaries

 There's no such thing as a system being secure, only being secure against a particular adversary.